 Diploma in Early Childhood Education (D55220)

-Course work includes child growth and development; physical/nutritional needs of children; care and guidance of children; and communication skills with parents and children.
+Coursework includes child growth and development; physical/nutritional needs of children; care and guidance of children; and communication skills with families and children.
 Students will foster the cognitive/language, physical/motor, social/emotional, and creative development of young children.